SafeOR-Gym: A Benchmark Suite for Safe Reinforcement Learning Algorithms on Practical Operations Research Problems: Problem Environment Description

 The ASUEnv simulates a liquid air separation unit (ASU) producing liquid nitrogen, oxygen, and argon in a Gym-compatible reinforcement learning framework.
 We consider the ASU to have hourly production capacity while demand occurs only at 24-hour intervals.
 To that end, at each hour the agent selects production rates based on inventory levels to minimize electricity and storage costs while ensuring daily demand satisfaction.
 Production actions are restricted to the convex hull of historically observed operating points, guaranteeing industrial feasibility.
 We follow the simplified dynamics of Zhang et al.\ \citep{Zhang2015Air}, which capture core ASU behavior without the complexity of detailed mode-switching or maintenance constraints.

 We make several key assumptions to keep the environment tractable.
 Only two production modes—“Work” (active production) and “Off” (zero output)—are available each hour, and switching between them is instantaneous and cost-free.
 Electricity prices and product demands over a short rolling horizon are treated as perfectly known and error-free.
 Storage capacity for each product is finite and nonnegative, with penalties applied if inventory limits are exceeded or daily demand is unmet.
 Finally, we do not model any external purchasing option, assuming all demand falls within the ASU’s inherent production capability.
 The simulation runs for a total of seven days with a four-day lookahead, resulting in \(24 \times 7\) steps per episode.
+A schematic of the environment is shown in figure \ref{fig:ASU_schematic}.